Runshaw College: Campus

-The Leyland Campus has 13 buildings plus a student services centre, three sports courts and a public restaurant alongside the numerous student restaurants.
+The college has 13 buildings plus a student services centre, three sports courts and a public restaurant alongside the numerous student restaurants.
 Runshaw's buildings are named after areas of the Lake District.
 There are currently 11 educational buildings and two student services and study buildings.
 Dalehead is also the home to the Foxholes restaurant, which closed in 2018 due to budget cuts.